ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The signature on the HCERT requires a public key to verify.
 Countries, or institutions within countries, need to make these public keys available.
 Ultimately, every verifier needs to have a list of the public keys it is willing to trust (the public key is not part of the signature).

 A simplified variation on the ICAO "_Master list_: will be used, tailored to this health application, whereby each country is ultimately responsible for compiling their own master list.
-The aid of a coordinating secretariat for operational and practical purposes will be available.
+The aid of a coordinating Secretariat for operational and practical purposes will be available.

 The system consists of (only) two layers; for each Member State one or more country level certificate that each sign one or more document signing certificates that are used in day to day operations.